-Managing money is tricky business when swiping a debit or credit card seems so easy… You don’t have to pass a second glance at your budget and all seems well, but this almost always leads to overspending and overdraft fees.
+Managing money is tricky business when swiping a debit or credit card seems so easy.
+You don’t have to pass a second glance at your budget and all seems well, but this almost always leads to overspending and overdraft fees.
 Before you know it you have blown your budget and the guilt seeps in.
 I had to deal with that guilty feeling on more months than I like to admit so I sought out a way to combat the mindless overspending.
-The financial solution that I found was a cash envelope system.
+The financial solution that I have found is a simple & effective cash envelope system.

 lose my mind (whoops…that’s the coffee)…lose my money.
 So how does this system work?

-First, you are going to need envelopes…of course.
+First, you are going to need to choose your envelopes.
 I started out using plain white mailing envelopes, but I found that I would take a few in my purse, a few in the car, and a couple more were left to hold the house down.
-I quickly realized that I needed another way to keep all of my categories together.
+I would forget where they all were & I quickly realized that I needed another way to keep all of my categories together.

 For those of you who want something pretty, but don’t want to make it yourself, I recommend the Savvycents Wallet 🙂

-You can use regular envelopes, an accordion file folder, a sectioned wallet, page protector sheets, index card file, whatever works for you!
+You can use regular envelopes, an accordion file folder, a sectioned wallet, page protector sheets, index card file folder, whatever works for you!
 The Dollar Tree and Wal Mart have lots of neat options.
-The washi tape and paint pen are totally optional.
-I just wanted to jot down some inspirational quotes and verses on the file folder to keep me motivated.

 Now you need to label each category.
 My categories include Tithe, Diapers & Wipes, Gasoline, Groceries & Household Items, Eating Out, Savings, and Miscellaneous Spending.
 You choose what works best for your family.